Updated: Jan 1, 2022

 While it’s easy to comment on the who’s who of the American drama story, the entertainment and politics business have become accustomed to living in the limelight.
 What they don’t like, is the spotlight.
 Los Angeles on the left coast used to wield significant cultural and popular sway, while Washington D.C. on the right coast makes the laws and steers the direction of the country.
 Democrat pundit Paul Begala once stated that Washington is Hollywood for ugly people.
 If true, then it seems the country is caged in on both coasts with people who are ugly both inside and out.

 The D.C. swamp or deep-state is the bureaucratic underground that supposedly keeps the centers of power going in our nation’s capitol.
-These are the career politicians, the federal employees, lobbyists, political machinery for both Democrat and Republicans, retired generals, spooks, spies, and a million other entities that operate behind the scenes.
+These are the career politicians, the federal employees, lobbyists, political machinery for both Democrats and Republicans, retired generals, spooks, spies, and a million other entities that operate behind the scenes.
 A currency even more powerful than money, is influence, and who has it.
 With decades and decades of power being built up, the swamp’s worst nightmare is for someone like Donald Trump, a political outsider (or at least outside the Beltway), to come in and shake the rugs and open the curtains.

 Political cronyism on the left is finally getting the lid pulled back to expose the rotting mold that undergirds the democrat party’s platform.
 You can forget all the Trump-Russia collusion brouhaha, at worst Special Counsel Robert Mueller frames Robert Flynn and Paul Manafort for past crimes that will be unrelated to the campaign itself.